nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p74 -->
 Everyone in the body of Christ is responsible first to become a disciple, then to contribute to the process of discipleship making.
 There are diversities of gifts and functions, so our contributions may look different, but we are all responsible.
-The people ultimately most responsible for the state and health of discipleship in the local church are the leaders (**elders and deacons - <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="14" data-verses="23" data-lang="en" data-version="NKJV">Acts 14:23</span>**), but everyone plays a part.
+The people ultimately most responsible for the state and health of discipleship in the local church are the leaders (**elders and deacons - <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="14" data-verses="23" data-lang="en" data-version="NKJV">Acts 14:23</span>**), but everyone plays a part.

 <!-- p75 -->